Talybont-on-Usk, as the name suggests, is situated close to

 Talybont-on-Usk is proud to have developed the first community-owned hydro scheme in Wales.
 The turbine works off the compensation flow from Talybont Reservoir, high above the village.
 If you walk along the reservoir dam, you can look down and see the turbine house and read all about the scheme.
 The villagers sell the electricity to the National Grid and use the income to fund innovative sustainability projects in the village.
 They’ve also installed solar panels on the roof of the community hall, and operate a community eco car-share scheme – with a community electric van called Heulwen (Welsh for ‘sunshine’) and a community car running on recycled chip oil called Mr Chips!

 Local photographer Nigel Forster, who specialises in landscape photography, runs photography courses in the Brecon Beacons.
-His recent corporate commissions included the NATO Summit held in Newport in 2014.
-It was an amazing opportunity to show off the beauty of the Brecon Beacons to the world’s leaders.
+His corporate commissions included the NATO Summit held in Newport in 2014, which was an amazing opportunity to show off the beauty of the Brecon Beacons to the world’s leaders.

 Long distance walkers welcome

 Two challenging walks pass through the village.
 The 48-mile Usk Valley Walk follows the course of the river from Caerleon (close to where the Usk flows into the river Severn) to Brecon.
-The full route is available in the official Usk Valley Walk guide, though there seems to be limited stock available, which is such as shame as the walk is beautiful.
 The 95-mile Beacons Way crosses the National Park from the Skirrid mountain near Abergavenny to Bethlehem (the one in Carmathenshire).
 It takes you across some of the most varied and beautiful upland landscapes in Great Britain and includes Pen y Fan, the highest point in southern Britain.
 Experienced walkers do it in eight days; others prefer to do it in chunks, perhaps as eight separate linear walks.

 The Swan of the Usk